ionic-team/ionic-site/docs/guide/publishing.md

 ![](http://i.imgur.com/fsENfcP.png)

 Additionally, you'll have to choose any of the services that need to be enabled.
 For example, if you use Apple Pay or Wallet in your app, you need to choose those option.
-By default you can't deselect `Game Center` and `In-App Purchase` options, but for details on how to do this you can take a look at [this Stackoverflow question](http://stackoverflow.com/questions/15913115/ios-how-can-i-deselect-game-center-and-in-app-purchase-when-i-try-to-register-my).

 You can learn more about registering app identifiers from the [official documentation](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html).